Roy Meals M.D. grew up in Shawnee Mission, Kansas. He attended Rice University, majored in

 Strength and Movement (Norton, July 2023) was described by Kirkus describes as “an

 easy-to-digest science lesson tailored for general readers.
-He is at work on LIGAMENTS: Holding Us Together, which will be published by Johns Hopkins University Press in 2025.
+LIGAMENTS: Holding Us Together was released by Johns Hopkins University Press in May 2026.

 Dr. Meals blogs about the musculoskeletal system at www.MuscleAndBone.info